Are you preparing for the SIE, Series 7, Series 79, or another securities exam?

 - Thinking the textbook isn’t necessary.
 Candidates often think that financial industry knowledge from prior courses or work experience can replace the textbook.
 They try to save time by skipping ahead to practice questions.
 This usually isn’t a good plan.
 About 20% of your total study time should be allotted for review of the textbook and other study materials in order to build foundational knowledge and get you focused on the topics that are most heavily tested.

 - Not doing practice questions early in the study process.
 It’s super important to understand how the information is tested, and working through questions is the way to learn.
 Don’t worry about low practice scores – get those 50s out of the way early on.
 The practice questions help grow your knowledge base, and your scores will climb if you use them correctly.
 Waiting until the last few days to start doing questions usually spells disaster and creates significant anxiety.
+You can access practice exams through our Learning Center, or download a free SIE practice exam.

 - Not taking notes during on-demand lectures or class.
 Commit to taking notes when watching the on-demand lectures or attending class.
-Taking notes will boost learning and can double your memory, or increase it by as much as 70 percent if you go through your notes within 24 hours of taking them.
+Taking notes will boost learning and can double your memory, or increase it by as much as 70% if you go through your notes within 24 hours of taking them.
 How you take notes matters too: Studies show that handwriting notes is even better for retention than typing them.

 - Taking advice from friends who have passed.
 What helped your friends pass the SIE might not work for you.
 Remember, these tests are dynamically generated – the financial topics and concentration can vary between exams.